 When the angel had finished speaking, there came a host of other angels from Heaven in the night sky and they all said in chorus, “Glory to God in the highest, and on earth peace, good will toward men.”
 The shepherds were amazed at this awesome spectacle but no longer afraid.
 They beheld the glory of God and it was a wonderful experience for them.
 They then saw the angels ascend into Heaven farther and farther until they could see them no more.
 These shepherds felt privileged that God had entrusted them with such important news.
 They said to themselves, “Let us go over to Bethlehem and see this thing that has happened, which the Lord has made known to us.”

-The shepherds went towards the town of Bethlehem.
-They knew what to look for; the baby was in a manger so they would check the domestic animal sections of the various homes.
+They went towards the town of Bethlehem knowing what to look for: the baby was in a manger so they would check the domestic animal sections of the various homes.
 These men knew the area well.
 Since it was night, there would most likely be an oil lamp where the child was, this would make it easily stand out.
 They moved with haste through the homes and it was not long before they found Mary and Joseph with the baby wrapped in swaddling cloths—lying in a manger.

 When they found the child, the shepherds were overjoyed and loudly proclaimed what the angel had said concerning him.
 Those who heard were astonished.
 Mary listened and kept all that they said in her heart.
 After they had seen the child and were content, the shepherds turned back and as they went, they glorified and praised God for all the things they had experienced that night.